 The first president of the United States of America was in the person of George Washington.
 He was a sharp politician, a plantation owner, revolutionary commander of the Continental Army, and above all, the greatest Founding Father of the USA.
 Washington got married to a wealthy widow called Martha Dandridge.

-The shocker is that, even though Washington would have loved to biologically father his own children, it happened that kids didn’t come his way after marrying Martha Dandrige Custis.
-Washington served as a father to Martha’s children from her marriage to deceased ex-husband Daniel Parke Custis.
+The shocker is that, even though Washington would have loved to biologically father his own children, it happened that kids didn’t come his way after marrying Martha Dandrige Custis on January 6, 1759.
+Washington did however serve as a father to Martha’s children from her marriage to deceased husband Daniel Parke Custis.

 Why George Washington Didn’t Have Biological Children?

 At the time of his marriage to Martha in 1759, Washington was about 27 years-old — Martha was about 28.
 The big question is: why couldn’t a young couple in their late twenties give birth?
 To face the ugly truth, there were propositions that one of the couple may have been infertile (sterile).

 But Martha was largely eliminated from the infertility equation because she earlier had 4 children with her ex-husband .
 Definitely, George Washington had to painfully come to terms with his infertility condition.

 Well, he may not have had a biological child of his own but, he can smile peacefully knowing that he is the “Father of America”.